Table of Contents

 - Create your own object on TinkerCAD using FREE online software.

 - Explore and download FREE objects already created at Thingiverse.

 Once you have your object file (OBJ or STL file format) – your library will tell you what file will work best with their 3d printers – give your flash drive to the library tech and they will guide you through the rest of the 3d printing process.

 Most libraries will only charge you for the cost of the printed material you use and sometimes you can 3d print for free – depending on your location.
-Cost for the material is quite cheap.
-To print small objects, cost will be less than one dollar (give or take).
+The cost of the material is quite cheap.
+To print small objects, the cost will be less than one dollar (give or take).